 6. Earn a professional designation in a specific real estate niche

 Once you’ve determined your real estate niche, one of the best ways to explore it is by earning a specific designation.
-Real Estate Express offers professional designations for real estate agents who wish to master a particular aspect or market segment of the real estate industry.
 Examples of designations include:

 - C.F.S. – Certified Financing Specialist®: recognized for their expertise in the latest trends in home and property financing.